mongodb-js/boxednode/README.md

-# 📦 boxnode – Ship a JS file with Node.js in a box
+# 📦 boxednode – Ship a JS file with Node.js in a box

 Take